MattFallsTech/Amazon-Lex/README.md

 <img src="https://imgur.com/tQbPyHj.png" width="80%"/>
 <br />
 <br />
-Now i went back to add some more utterances so if the user inputs a type of language they want to translate to it will recognize it. <br/>
+I then went back to add some more utterances so if the user inputs a type of language they want to translate to it will recognise it. <br/>
 <img src="https://imgur.com/dX9Xrtb.png" width="80%"/>
 <br />
 <br />